tranhelen/tranhelen/_posts/2017-03-06-thisstupidquestion.md

 category: [blog, tech]
 slug: this-stupid-question
 ---
 *I wrote this to answer a question I get pretty often.
-I tried for many years to side-step the conversation but recently, I've decided that was an irresponsible position.*

-*In light of what's been happening recently with Uber, I think it's important to document my current thoughts about the industry.*
+I tried for many years to side-step the conversation but I won't be doing that anymore.
+In light of what's been happening recently with Uber, I think it's important to document my current thoughts about the industry.*

 <hr class="small">